A mechanism of macroscopic rigid-body behavior through evanescent mode: Experimental realization of rigid-body behavior

 \section{{Experimental realization of rigid-body behavior}}

 Fig.\ref{fig:data} (a) shows the architecture of each ``particle'' : The main body of each particle is a cylinder, where a pre-compressed spring is confined in the following manner; we attach a piston to one end of the spring, and the piston is constrained by the annular cylinder head.
-The whole mass of each ``particle'' was within the range of $0.396\pm 0.002$ kg.
-By this construction, the repulsive force between the neighboring particles appears only when the piston is pushed inwards, which corresponds to $\delta >0.$ The experimental force function, $f(\delta),$ is, therefore, \eqn{ f(\delta)= \left\{ \right. } where $k$ is the spring constant ($k\simeq 7.7\times 10^2 {\rm N/m}$) and $\Delta_0$ is the pre-compression ($\Delta_0\simeq 1.77\times 10^{-2}{\rm m}$ \footnote{ The values of both $k$ and $\Delta_0$ are directly measured.
-That the apparent $\Delta_0$ in Fig.\ref{fig:data}(a) is larger than the value mentioned will be due to the buckling of the spring inside the cylinder hole.}).
+The whole mass of each ``particle'' was within the range of $0.396\pm 0.002$ kg. $\{0.394(5), 0.398(0), 0.396(7),0.393(8)\}$ By this construction, the repulsive force between the neighbouring particles appears only when the piston is pushed inwards, which corresponds to $\delta >0.$ The experimental force function, $f(\delta),$ is, nominally, \eqn{ f(\delta)= \left\{ \right. } where $k$ is the spring constant ($k\simeq 7.7\times 10^2 {\rm N/m}$) and $\Delta_0$ is the pre-compression ($\Delta_0\simeq 1.77\times 10^{-2}{\rm m}$) \footnote{ The values of both $k$ and $\Delta_0$ are directly determined before each spring is confined in a cylinder. }.
 The above form of $f(\delta)$ resembles the power-law form, $f_0 \delta^\alpha,$ with $ \alpha \ll 1.$

+Having fabricated four ``particles'' following the above description, we prepare {a} bed of plastic straws which are laid transversally to the {axis} of 1D motion.
+On this bed the three ``particles'' are aligned in series just in touch with {their} neighbours, see Fig.\ref{fig:data}(b), where the horizontal axis is rotated clockwise by 90 degrees.
+Towards this target the hitting ``particle'' is manually launched straightforwardly, i.e., along the line of the target cluster. {The Supplementary Materials shows the time evolution (movie1).}